codr4life/snabl/README.md

 ```

 ### Multitasking
-Snabl supports multitasking in the form of first class green threads.
+Snabl supports cooperative multitasking using green threads, or tasks.
 By default, code runs in the main task.
 New tasks may be started using ```task:```.

 ```
 task: (3 times:, 'pong say yield!)